 The Managing Board

 The bylaws of the Managing Board stipulate the internal rules of the Managing Board, in particular the allocation of duties to its members as well as the procedures to be followed for passing resolutions.
 The bylaws also define the disclosure and reporting duties as well as those matters requiring the approval of the Supervisory Board.
-The bylaws of the Managing Board are available from the Company’s website. group.hugoboss.com
+The bylaws of the Managing Board are available on the Company’s website. group.hugoboss.com

 - Members of the Managing Board should have long-standing management experience.